 View Related Products by Product Action

-Keywords: Dexmedetomidine hydrochloride, supplier, Active, isomer, α2-Adrenergic, alpha2-Adrenergic, Receptors, α2-adrenoceptor, alpha2-adrenoceptors, a2-adrenoceptors, a2-adrenergic, d-Medetomidine, hydrochloride, Adrenergic, Alpha-2, Receptors, Tocris Bioscience
+Keywords: Dexmedetomidine hydrochloride, Dexmedetomidine hydrochloride supplier, Active, isomer, α2-Adrenergic, alpha2-Adrenergic, Receptors, α2-adrenoceptor, alpha2-adrenoceptors, a2-adrenoceptors, a2-adrenergic, d-Medetomidine, hydrochloride, Adrenergic, Alpha-2, 2749, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for Dexmedetomidine hydrochloride include: